 Wouldn’t it be nice if kids came with a manual explaining how to manage their difficult moments and what to do proactively to create more calm in your home?
-With so much parenting information available, where do you even start?

-We understand that telling you to read 5 books is a big ask.
 So here is our tip for you: listen to the audiobooks when possible.
 You can listen to the books while cleaning, driving, or out walking the dog.
-We were able to find them all through our local library system.
+I was able to find them all through our local library system.
 You can use an app called Libby to check out audiobooks and ebooks right on your phone.
 It’s simple and free!

 Best Parenting Books for Toddlers

-1. Positive Discipline by Jane Nelsen
+1. Positive Discipline by Dr. Jane Nelsen

 The focus of Positive Discipline is on finding solutions with your kids instead of handing out punishments or consequences.
 This focus will help you to think about what long-term skills are being built instead of simply stopping behavior in the moment.
 In addition, you will learn about the part that you play in kids’ misbehavior and how to better manage yourself.

-At the end of each chapter, you’ll find a list of the parenting tools that you’ve learned.
-This is a great reference and works well to help you quickly recall the points from the book.
+At the end of each chapter, you’ll find a list of the

-What we Love:
+What I Love:

-• It is practical and actionable
+- It is practical and actionable

-• Gives alternatives to punishments and consequences.
+- Gives alternatives to punishments and consequences

-• Focuses on the belief behind the behavior
+- Focuses on the belief behind the behavior

 Quote: